lilanpei/NMT/README.md

 In another way, compare to the 28.67 BLEU score of the Statistical Machine Translation on UM-Corpus[1], it's already a big progress.

 ## 10. Future Work
-1) In the UM-Corpus, we can see some sentence have a exaggerated length for example 264, which will cause problem such as memory consumption if we use it as the max-lenght for zeor-padding, low accuaracy for long sentence if truncat the sentence with a small lenght, so some long sentences should be split more.
+1) In the UM-Corpus, we can see some sentence have a exaggerated length for example 264, which will cause problem such as memory consumption if we use it as the max-length for zeor-padding, low accuaracy for long sentence if truncat the sentence with a small length, so some long sentences should be split more.
 2) We use only Mircoblog set in UM-Corpus to reduce memory consumption and long time for training, but it will be worthwhile testing it on the full scale dataset.
 3) Using Keras functional API is easy to setup the model but we need to specify the decoder_outputs with one-hot encoding which will cause memory consumption problem as the size of target vocabulay increase, so it's better to change to another framework.